-Leasing out cars on ride-sourcing apps is a great business avenue these days.
-There are various such platforms where you can lease out your cars.
-In this article, we are going to understand the taxation aspect of sharing cars through a ride-sourcing app.
+Leasing out cars on ridesharing apps is a great business avenue these days.
+There are various such platforms where you can make money through ride sharing.
+In this article, we are going to understand the taxation aspect of sharing cars through a ridesharing app.

-If you are also indulged in the activity of renting out your car on any ride-sourcing app, then there are some basic things that you must follow:
+If you are also indulged in the activity of renting out your car on any ridesharing app, then there are some basic things that you must follow:

 - Declare the income that you generate from the sharing of your car as other income in your tax return.